hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume.html.markdown

 * `storage_quota_in_gb` - (Required) The maximum Storage Quota allowed for a file system in Gigabytes.

 * `export_policy_rule` - (Optional) One or more `export_policy_rule` block defined below.

+-> **Note**: It is highly recommended to use the **lifecycle** property as noted in the example since it will prevent an accidental deletion of the volume if the `protocols` argument changes to a different protocol type.

 ---